 With the Accountable Care movement in full effect, it’s more important than ever for providers to participate in alternative delivery systems that drive efficiencies and contain costs.
 I advise my clients from the initial analysis of their existing models through the formation and implementation of new operational models, such as value-based contracting, ACOs, bundled payments and medical homes.

 Despite the increasing regulatory and reimbursement risks involved, investors continue to look at health care businesses for top returns, with a particular focus on areas that generate efficiencies in the evolving health care system.
-As health care providers become more and more accountable for cost and quality of care, they will increasingly become partners, investors, and collaborators with life sciences companies.
+As health care providers become more and more accountable for cost and quality of care, they will increasingly become partners, investors, and collaborators with digital health and other health technology companies.

 The Deal | December 20, 2016